EFWBA Home

 Our Awards Banquet honors outstanding businesses, organizations, citizens, and – most importantly – educators and students in East Fort Worth.
 We are excited to return to the beautiful Texas Wesleyan University Martin Center.

-We are naming the seventh scholarship in honor of Malcolm Wentworth, and we will dedicate that Scholarship to the Outstanding Graduate from Texas CAN Academy.
+We are naming a seventh scholarship in honor of Malcolm Wentworth, and we will dedicate that Scholarship to the Outstanding Graduate from Texans Can Academy.
+Malcolm served on our Board and was instrumental to the success of this banquet, and this scholarship honors his legacy .

 Jazz It UP!